Welcome to my website.

 I contribute to human rights and environmental programming and policy making through technical expertise, project management; strategic planning; research; writing; multimedia; and training, facilitation and public speaking.

-I have extensive knowledge of international human rights law, and a Master’s Degree in Human Rights and Social Change, and am a Director of the Association of Sustainability Practitioners.
+I have extensive knowledge of international human rights law, a Master’s Degree in Human Rights and Social Change, and am a Director of the Association of Sustainability Practitioners.